rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 - Updated for Bevy 0.6
 - Chapters reorganized to present content better and make things easy to find
 - Linkification!
 All links now internally managed through separate markdown files.
-  - Easy maintenance, easier to clean up old/stale links.
-  - Can link everything from everywhere!
-All pages are now full of links.
-  - All mentions of Bevy APIs link to [docs.rs][docsrs-bevy]
 - [New page summarizing all the useful built-in types in Bevy.][bevy-cb-builtins]
-  - Assets, Bundles, Components, Events, Resources, system params, ...
-  - Useful as a cheat-sheet!
 - Better info about [working with WASM][bevy-cb-wasm]
 - Info about [cross-compiling for Windows from Linux][bevy-cb-cross].